-Employee costs includes wages and salaries and other associated costs such as superannuation and workers compensation.
+Employee costs include wages and salaries and other associated costs such as superannuation and workers compensation.
 Increases in labour and on-costs are composed of several elements.
 These include changes to employee numbers, salary system increments, Local Government Award increments and additional costs associated with position reclassifications.

-The employee costs for 2023-24 and forward budgets have been adjusted to take into account anticipated Local Government Award wage movements and salary system skills progression.
+The employee costs for 2022-23 and forward budgets have been adjusted to take into account anticipated Local Government Award wage movements and salary system skills progression.

-The plan reflects annualised gross wage increases up to 2.0% over the life of the plan.
+The LTFP reflects annualised gross wage increases up to 2 per cent over the life of the plan.
 Any plans for changes to employee numbers or reclassifications will be required to be part of the Workforce Management Plan with supported funding.

-The 2023-24 Operational Plan will support the existing organisational structure that will meet a new set of priorities in strengthening our organisation to deal with future challenges and the growth of our city.
+The Operational Plan 2022-23 will support the existing organisational structure that will meet a new set of priorities in strengthening our organisation to deal with future challenges and the growth of our city.